IlkkaTakala/Eril-Engine/docs/demodesign.md

 ## Ghost forest

 Player is in forest trying to escape from ghost chasing him.
 Player has flashlight with him to make the ghost flee for (?) seconds.
 Flashlight has (10?) second cooldown.
 There is a way to beat the ghost by throwing candy canes at him.
 Five of them and ghost will die and player wins.
-If ghost manages to touch player, he dies.
+If ghost manages to catch player, he dies.

 #### Items needed